What are Bow Legged & Knocked Knees?

 A malalignment of the lower extremity includes two conditions known as bow legged and knocked knees.
 These conditions can be caused by a congenital deformity or the result of a past injury or meniscus deficiency.
 While many patients display a certain level of improper alignment, many will not show symptoms such as pain and swelling.
-Dr. Matthew Provencher, orthopedic knee specialist in the greater Vail, Aspen and Denver, Colorado area, specializes in treating lower extremity alignment injuries with knock knees surgery and bow legged surgery techniques.
+Dr. Matthew Provencher, orthopedic knee specialist in the Vail, Aspen, Colorado Springs and Denver, Colorado area, specializes in treating lower extremity alignment injuries with knock knees surgery and bow legged surgery techniques.

 The two malalignment of the lower extremity conditions are varus and valgus.